-Founded in the latter part of the 9th century, Prague soon became the seat of the kings of Bohemia, some of whom also reigned as emperors of the Holy Roman Empire in later times.
-The city flourished during the 14th century reign of Charles IV, who ordered the building of the New Town, the Charles Bridge, St Vitus Cathedral: the oldest gothic cathedral in Central Europe, which is actually inside the Castle, and the Charles University.
+Founded in the latter part of the 9th century, Prague soon became the seat of the kings of Bohemia, some of whom also reigned as emperors of the Holy Roman Empire later.
+The city flourished during the 14th-century reign of Charles IV, who ordered the building of the New Town, the Charles Bridge, St Vitus Cathedral: the oldest gothic cathedral in Central Europe, which is actually inside the Castle, and the Charles University.
 Prague was then the third-largest city in Europe.

-From 1939, when the country was occupied by the Nazis, and during WW II, most Jews either fled the city or were killed in the Holocaust.
+From 1939, when the Nazis occupied the country, and during WW II, most Jews either fled the city or were killed in the Holocaust.
 The German population, which had formed the majority of the city’s inhabitants till the 19th century, was expelled in the aftermath of the war.
 Then Prague was controlled and governed by the Russians for nearly 50 years.
-After Prague’s 1989 velvet revolution, it was once again returned to its rightful possessor the Czechoslovakian Republic and later the European Union where a great deal of development has taken place ever since.
+After Prague’s 1989 velvet revolution, it was once again returned to its rightful possessor, the Czechoslovakian Republic and later the European Union, where a great deal of development has taken place ever since.

-In 2002 due to the rains the Moldava river overflowed and Prague was flooded and parts of the city were evacuated, the flood caused a great deal of damage, especially in the area of Mala Strana, luckily not destroying any of its major attractions.
+In 2002 due to the rains, the Moldava river overflowed, and Prague was flooded, and parts of the city were evacuated.
+The flood caused a great deal of damage, especially in Mala Strana, luckily not destroying any of its major attractions.

 Prague History in Dates

-after 926: foundation of St. Vitus rotunda within the Prague Castle
+after 926: the foundation of St. Vitus rotunda within the Prague Castle

-10th century: foundation of the Vysehrad Castle on the opposite Vltava bank
+10th century: the foundation of the Vysehrad Castle on the opposite Vltava bank

 965: Prague first reported in the narration of Ibrahim Ibn Jakub, a merchant